mbn312/parspice/README.md

    > export JNISPICE_ROOT=/path/to/JNISpice
    ```

-   To permanently set this variable add this command to your `.bashrc`, `.zshrc`, or similar shell config file on Linux or MacOS; or follow [these instructions](https://www.howtogeek.com/51807/how-to-create-and-use-global-system-environment-variables/) for windows.
+   To permanently set this variable add this command to your `.bashrc`(Linux), `.zshrc` (MacOS)
+   or follow [these instructions](https://www.howtogeek.com/51807/how-to-create-and-use-global-system-environment-variables/) for windows

 <a id="cloneps"></a>
 ### Clone ParSPICE and build